win-ngs/star-windows-build/README.md

 ## STAR RNA-seq aligner for Windows: Community Build

 This repository provides a STAR build that runs natively on Windows.
-The release archive includes `STAR.exe`, `STARlong.exe`, and all required MSYS2-MSYS runtime DLLs, which users can use without building from source.
+The release archive includes pre-compiled STAR binaries that users can use without building from source.

 This is **not an official STAR release**.
 Official STAR repository: https://github.com/alexdobin/STAR